Table Of Contents

 Nizoral: The #1 Go-To Treatment For Fungal Acne (Pityrosporum Folliculitis)

 If you’re looking for a go-to treatment, try Nizoral for fungal acne.
 This is an anti-dandruff shampoo that contains ketoconazole.
-How long does it take for Nizoral to work on fungal acne?
-The usual recommendation is to use it twice weekly for four weeks.
-Then once every two weeks for maintenance.

 Treating Fungal Acne on Your Head